 Will I require a Covid-19 Test or Anti-Body Test prior to joining a vessel?

-Some shipping companies are requesting this and if this applies to you our admin team will either book you in for an anti-body test at a local medical centre or ask you to apply for a Covid-19 Test through the Government website as a priority 2 key worker.
+Most if not all shipping companies are requesting this and if this applies to you our admin team will either book you in for an anti-body test at a local medical centre or ask you to apply for a Covid-19 Test through the Government website as a priority 2 key worker.